RSE-Accenture-Team-2/fullproof/README.md

     - Related Search Term

 Our ELA Analysis of images has not yet been implemented on the backend, but there are scripts which were made</b>
-which utilises PIL and outputs an ELA image on local machines.
+which utilises the python PIL library which outputs an ELA image with a pixel extrema difference on a local machine.</b >

 The SADs are available to see what was proposed as further possible features for this chrome extension.</b >
 Some of the SAD's also represent the old tech stacks we initially proposed but had difficulty completing.</b >